Blotch3D/EqFinder/README.md

 Ported to C++ in 1994.
 Multithreading added in 1998.

-This program takes a list of constants you specify in this config file and finds any valid equations relating those constants.
+This program takes a list of constants you specify in the config file (eqfinder.txt) and finds any valid equations relating those constants.

 The units (dimensions) of each constant (meters, kilograms, amperes,